shwetank/extension-docs/tut_architecture_overview.md

 	Please note that this does not have any effect on the way you do ajax.
 You are free to make a call through `XMLHttpRequest()` to any origin.

 ## APIs supported
-Opera supports a certain subset of chrome.\* APIs found in the chromium project, as well as a few APIs exclusive to Opera which are under the *opr* object.
+Opera supports a certain subset of chrome.\* APIs found in the Chromium project, as well as a few APIs exclusive to Opera which are under the *opr* object.
 The *opr*.\* APIs we support are:

 - [The Speed Dial API](speeddial.html)